hheusala-create/homeauto/docs/architecture/layers.md

 - cloud-backed devices must be marked in documentation
 - dangerous actions should not appear in ordinary entity naming or default dashboards

-Current room list observed from Google Home screenshots:
+Current room list in the Home Assistant area baseline:
 - Attic
 - Backyard
 - Bathroom